fugu-chop/launch_school/daily_logs/2_daily_log_oct2020.md

 __*Thoughts*__<br/>
 Happily, all of the exercises in the Easy collections have been pretty easy so far, though they have been useful in uncovering some areas I need to revise - particularly in explaining pass by reference and pass by value, especially in the context of mutating methods.

+##### 25/10/20 (Sun)
+__*Concepts covered*__<br/>
+- RB101 Revision
+  - Pass by reference versus value
+- RB101-109 Small Problems
+  - Easy 4
+  - Easy 5

+__*Time spent*__<br/>
+246 minutes

+__*Thoughts*__<br/>
+I need to remember that `..` is inclusive when it comes to ranges.

+The latter exercises of Easy 4 is where the problems have started to become slightly challenging, though I will note that a lot of the challenge comes from artificial restrictions, such as not being able to use pre-built methods.
+The difficulty is being aware of the logic, and awareness of more obscure methods that will help achieve this.

+I definitely need to revise a lot of the concepts from earlier lessons.
+I feel like I can't accurately describe what I intuitively understand to happen in code.